bitrise-io/devcenter/_articles/en/reviews/deploying-your-middleman-website-with-bitrise-draft.md

 ## Installing Middleman

-Let's see all the tools you need to use Middleman.
+Let's see all the tools you need to install and use Middleman.

 Middleman is distributed using the RubyGems package manager.
 This means you will need both the Ruby language runtime installed and RubyGems to begin using Middleman.